ivotron/quiho-popper/paper/paper.md

 practices (performance regression is carried out on multiple architectures and OSs).

-When an application is profiled using _quiho_ (@Fig:irup-generation, the machines available to the performance tests are baselined by executing a battery of microbenchmarks on each.
+When an application is profiled using _quiho_ (@Fig:irup-generation), the machines available to the performance tests are baselined by executing a battery of microbenchmarks on each.
 This matrix of performance vectors characterizes the available machines independently from any application and can be used (and re-used) as